Skip to Content

 Benign Mesothelioma Prognosis

-Survival rates vary widely depending on the subtype of mesothelioma, and if patients face a malignant recurrence.
+Survival rates may vary depending on the subtype of mesothelioma.
+Rates also depend on if the patient has a cancerous recurrence.

 04. Treatment